mikl0s/LG3K/docs/developer_guide.md

 ## Performance Tips

+When integrating LG3K into your application, consider these optimization tips:

-1. Use `generate_batch()` for multiple logs instead of individual calls
+1. Use `generate_batch()` for multiple logs instead of individual calls - this reduces overhead
-2. Implement caching for frequently used log patterns
+2. Implement caching in your application for frequently used log patterns
-3. Use ThreadPoolExecutor for parallel generation
+3. Use ThreadPoolExecutor in your code for parallel generation when needed
-4. Consider using `ujson` for faster JSON serialization
+4. Consider using `ujson` in your application for faster JSON serialization of the generated logs

 ## Common Use Cases